Climate and Energy Benchmark

 Further reading

-This report builds on the above mentioned key findings and module level summaries in detail and dives further into the results of the benchmark.
+This report builds on the above-mentioned key findings in detail and dives further into the module level summaries.

-These FAQs' explain technical aspects of how the ACT methodologies are used to assess companies in high emitting sectors and create WBA's Climate and Energy Benchmark.
+These FAQs explain technical aspects of how the ACT methodologies are used to assess companies in high emitting sectors and create WBA’s Electric Utilities Benchmark.

 See FAQs here